RichtarikOliver/etcmc__ct_script/README.md

    - Create the setup script `nodechecksetup.sh`.

 3. **Setting Up the Node:**
-   - Once the script has completed, you’ll need to run the following command to set up your node with your specific Telegram bot ID:
+   - Once the script has completed, you’ll need to go to folder /etcmc/Etcmcnodecheck and you’ll need to run the following command to set up your node with your specific Telegram bot ID:

    ```sh
    ./nodechecksetup.sh <Your_Telegram_Bot_ID>